 There will always be room for the consumer that wants the best and wants to adjust every feature.
-But for most people today, their level of technical “know how” is “apple.”
+But for most people today, their level of technical “know-how” is “apple.”
 It’s strange to use this term, but it paints a clear picture.
-You might say “my demographic is 16-24-year-olds”.
+You might say, “my demographic is 16-24-year-olds”.
 But I will make this statement.
 Most 16-24-year-olds have many distractions to spend their money on.
-But they usually have a phone, if the transition of getting people into an aftermarket head unit is the ease of operation, then Carplay is for them.
-If they are a 29-year-old soccer mom, 17-year-old male, a 42-year-old businessman, they can operate this head unit.
+But they usually have a phone; if the transition of getting people into an aftermarket head unit is the ease of operation, then Carplay is for them.
+If they are a 29-year-old soccer mom, a 17-year-old male, a 42-year-old businessman, they can operate this head unit.

 Of course, the head unit offers all the features we expect for an aftermarket system, but “if you can operate your phone, you can operate this head unit.”
 This statement seems brilliant.

 As mentioned prior, Pioneer was a launch partner with Apple Carplay.
 Now other manufacturers like Alpine Electronics offered a head unit for 2014.
 I am sure others will follow in 2015.

 With Carplay, you can access music, messages, voicemail, maps, and Siri with an apple style interface.
 But if the user wants it all, a simple press of a button and you have a fully customizable interface with all the features.
 If you get a chance to get a demo from a local dealer, it’s worth a look.
 Car Audio 2.0, we will see what happens in 2015.